rdsea/bigdataincidentanalytics/REASONING.md

 ![Neo4j Incident Example](documents/images/Neo4j_Full_Example.png)

 Keep in mind that a single Signal node is not limited to one CompositeSignal.
 It can be part of any other CompositeSignal as well at the same time.
 Conversely, if the CompositeSignal needs tweaking, we can add, remove connections to Signals, add other Incidents indicated by this CompositeSignal or even update the activation threshold during runtime.
-The file [UsefulQueries.cypher](reasoning/neo4j/UsefulQueries.cypher) contains several Cypher queries for this context.
+The file [UsefulQueries.cypher](reasoning/neo4j/UsefulQueries.cypher) contains a decent number of Cypher queries for this context.

 ### Long-term Storage of Recorded Signals: Cassandra